 - Students on disciplinary probation and/or who have a significant history of disciplinary problems may not be eligible to participate in study abroad.

 - MU short-term faculty-led programs are open to non-MU students, members of the consortium, and alumni.
-Students who wish to study abroad on an MU faculty-led program or an International Internship program after graduation will be enrolled as a non-degree seeking student.
+Students who wish to study abroad on an MU faculty-led program or an International Internship program after graduation will be enrolled as non-degree seeking students.

 - MU students, including first-year students and transfer students, must have completed one semester at Marymount University prior to departure in order to participate in a fall, spring, or year-long study abroad program.
 Students cannot study abroad in their final semester.

 - Students must meet all stated requirements and deadlines to be eligible to study abroad.

 - Students are bound to the Marymount University Community Conduct Code while they are overseas.
 If we are informed of any breaches to the code of conduct, there may be ramifications when they return to campus.

 Costs & Billing

 - Students are billed for all study abroad tuition and program fees through Marymount University.

 - Students will be billed for all study abroad-related expenses according to the university’s regular billing schedule.

 - All students studying abroad will be billed for the Marymount Study Abroad Fee.